How much better would your business be if you had a predictable and consistent way to generate new leads and clients?

 When one of your 2nd or 3rd-level connections takes the time to read and engage with your status updates or LinkedIn Publisher posts, this trigger event provides a comfortable engagement opportunity you don’t want to miss.
 These trigger events provide you with the perfect opportunity to very comfortably and naturally engage them, send them a connection request and start a conversation.

 13. Reach out to your network for referrals and warm introductions

-A great way to expand your network and jumpstart potential relationships with new connections is to have a mutual connection introduce you.
-This is known as a warm introduction.
+A great way to expand your network and jumpstart potential relationships with new connections is by having a mutual connection introduce you.
+This is known as a warm introduction or warm referral.

-Buyers are 5X more likely to engage with you via a mutual connection (warm referral), and 84% of B2B decision-makers begin their buying process with a referral.
-(Source)
+Buyers are 5X more likely to engage with you via a mutual connection (warm referral), and 84% of B2B decision makers begin their buying process with a referral.
+(LinkedIn)

 14. Follow and engage with influencers

 One of the fastest ways to expand your LinkedIn network is by collaborating with others.

 Look for collaboration opportunities with other professionals or influencers who provide complementary products or services.
 They don’t need to be mega-influencers, they just need to have influence over a group of people that could also benefit from what you offer.
 An example of this might be interviewing someone on a topic that would be of interest to your target market and introducing them to your community.
 That interview could be shared in a blog post, podcast, video, live stream, or webinar.

 As well as aiding your connections by introducing them to someone who can help them (in an area that you don’t work in), there is also the chance to be introduced to the connections and community of the person you are collaborating with.
 This is a fantastic way to expand your reach and gain credibility.

 Collaborative opportunities can take many additional forms, including: